-- Au.D. and a minimum of one year of clinical experience working with patients with tinnitus is required.
-Licensure with the State of Michigan Department of Licensing and Regulatory Affairs.
+- Au.D. and some clinical experience working with patients with tinnitus is required.
 The applicant should have excellent interpersonal skills and organizational skills.

 Ph.D. in a hearing-related field and previous research experience is highly desirable.
 Certification of Clinical Competence in Audiology, awarded by the American Speech and Hearing Association is desirable.
 This classification requires Primary Source Verification.

 This position may be underfilled at a lower classification depending on the qualifications of the selected candidate.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.